shefmekaniccorpinc/PUBLIC-TFrag-Discord-Bot/README.md

 --- | ---
 Let Owners add basic commands | A command which will add basic commands, ones that simply return text.
-Custom Ticket Tool | Custom Ticket Tool to replace the existing one.
+Custom Ticket Tool | Custom Ticket Tool to replace the existing one. gameME & LevelRanks Tracker | A command which will link to the gameME & LevelRanks tracker from given SteamID